 Private Language Academies: RMB 6,200-16,000 per month

-If you, like many of those who teach English in China, have limited experience teaching, working for a private institution may be helpful because they tend to provide significantly more support than public schools.
+If you, like many who teach English in China, have limited experience teaching, working for a private institution may be helpful because they tend to provide significantly more support than public schools.
 Private schools also provide more assistance with applications and applying for visas.

 Universities: RMB 7,000-9,700 per month

 Universities are also a good option for foreign English teachers.
-Compared to other schools, universities have a much lighter workload and less teaching hours, a maximum of 20 to 25 hours per week with a few hours of prep time.
+Compared to other schools, universities have a much lighter workload and fewer teaching hours, a maximum of 20 to 25 hours per week with a few hours of prep time.
 University professors can enjoy more free time, paid airfare, accommodation, as well as paid vacation time.
 While this means a lower salary -- typically in the range of RMB 7,000-9,700 ($1,000-$1,400) per month -- you'll have plenty of time to enjoy living in China or pick up other work.

-Public universities are more attractive than private and are regarded as more prestigious institutions, so these positions can be a bit more competitive.
+Public universities are more attractive than private ones and are regarded as more prestigious institutions, so these positions can be a bit more competitive.

 International Schools: RMB 11,800-29,900 per month